RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 - Otherwise, let $\varphi \in \Phi$ be the function labeled by $v$, and let $\text{pred}(v) = (u_1, u_2, \dots)$ be the nodes with incoming edges to $v$.
 Then, $g_v(x) = \varphi(g_{u_1}(x), g_{u_2}(x), \dots)$.

-Intuitively, to compute the value of an internal node $v$, we first compute the value of all of it's predecessors $\text{pred}(v)$, and then apply the corresponding gate function $\varphi$ on the computed value of the predecessors.
+Intuitively, to compute the value of an internal node $v$, we first compute the value of all of its predecessors $\text{pred}(v)$, and then apply the corresponding gate function $\varphi$ to the computed values of the predecessors.
 Since the graph is acyclic, this process always terminates.
-Finally, we say that the circuit $C$ computes a boolean function with a single output $f$, if $C$ has a single output node $y_1$,and for all input vectors $x$, the value $g_{y_1}(x)$ equals to $f(x)$.
+Finally, we say that the circuit $C$ computes a boolean function with a single output $f$, if $C$ has a single output node $y_1$, and for all input vectors $x$, the value $g_{y_1}(x)$ equals $f(x)$.

 ## Measuring Circuit Complexity

 It is common to measure the *complexity* of a circuit using two different metrics.

 1. The first is the *size* of a circuit, measured by the *number of gates* in it.
 This measure is fairly straightforward: if we stick with the analogy of gates as very simple pieces of logic, then the more gates a circuit has, the more complex the functions it can represent.
-When talking about hardware circuits, this directly correlates to the cost, and size, of the corresponding hardware.
+When talking about hardware circuits, this directly correlates to the cost and size of the corresponding hardware.
 2. The second one is called the *depth* of the circuit, and is the length of the longest path in the circuit.
 Intuitively, this measure indicates how *parallelizable* the computation is.
 With real hardware as an analogy, this correlates to how fast the computation can be performed.

 We denote by $C_\Phi(f)$ and $D_\Phi(f)$ the minimal size and depth, respectively, across all circuits that computes $f$ over $\Phi$.
-The main point of interest in circuit complexity is the behavior of those complexity measures on different functions and families of functions.
-Mainly, one can ask himself:
+The main point of interest in circuit complexity is how these complexity measures behave for different functions and families of functions.
+Mainly, one might ask:

 - Are there families of functions that require super-polynomial size or depth?
 - Can we prove strong lower bounds on circuit size or depth for explicit functions?